mohammedghanemi/RESTful-Booker-API-testing-with-postman-newman-GithubActions/README.md

 #### **Task**
 Design and implement a **complete automated testing framework** that:

-- ✅ Covers **100% of API endpoints** documented in the official specification
+- ✅ Covers **API endpoints** documented in the official specification
 - ✅ Validates **positive and negative** scenarios
 - ✅ Performs **security testing** for vulnerabilities
 - ✅ Integrates with **CI/CD pipelines** for continuous assurance